sudopkw/fish-config-backup/README.md

 end
 ```
 Yes, Spaces do indeed work in categories.
 I just personally wouldn't use them, but it's completely up to you what you do with your system.
+## NOTE: When adding custom commands, you most likely won't be able to categorize them in for example SYS.
+Instead, Just add a tag like `# personal`.
+It will make it look cleaner, and this way you can actually have it clear of other commands and inside of the '!help' function.
+In fact, I've done this too for some commands that i do not wish to update to the main config as it would reguire you guys to install a bunch of other stuff you don't need.
 # HOW 2 USE TOR COMMAND 4 NEWBIES!!11!1!!!
 ```
 After installing tor, Run the !tor command.